 6320 N. Western Avenue,

-Opened on April 4th, 1931, the Nortown was an atmospheric theater which was known for it striking sea horse, mermaid, and zodiac motifs.
-It was designed by J.E.O.
+Opened on April 4th, 1931, the Nortown was an Atmospheric style theater which was known for it striking sea horse, mermaid, and zodiac motifs.
+It was designed by architect J.E.O.
 Pridmore.
-The Nortown was located in the West Ridge neighborhood on Western Avenue near Rosemont Avenue.
+The Nortown Theater was located in the West Ridge neighborhood on Western Avenue near Rosemont Avenue.

 It once featured a 3/15 Wurlitzer theater organ.